5 Important Health Aspects to Consider (Part 2/2)

 Having been a college coach for 14 years at the NCAA Division I, II, III, and NAIA levels, I have literally visited hundreds of athletic training facilities while on away games.
 Needless to say, I have seen a wide spectrum of medical attention and facilities on different campuses.
 I feel it is important for you to know that there is a HUGE variance of the resources available at different schools.

-As the author of the upcoming book (due out late 2018), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I always recommend you ask a LOT of questions about every aspect of a potential college you may attend.
+As the author of the upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I always recommend you ask a LOT of questions about every aspect of a potential college you may attend.
 While the athletic training room might not be your top locale on campus to see versus the student-union or sports field, this could be a place you spend a lot of time especially if you have any injury setbacks.
 I have learned that having quality certified athletic trainers are essential to athletes performing at their best.

 Every March, the National Athletic Trainers’ Association looks to spread awareness about the important work of athletic trainers.
 For March 2018, the National Athletic Training Month theme is “Compassionate Care for All.”
 I am honored to have worked with many highly qualified athletic trainers over the years.
 Last week, I asked two colleagues who I have worked with for many years and highly respect, Arianne Davis and Deanna Rosato Lewis (Link to each of their bio at the bottom of page), to provide some perspective for student-athletes regarding their health at a recruiting tournament.
 In Part 2, I have asked them offer their thoughts for families to evaluate during a campus visit: